 Plate 4: Liver of Wistar rat from the four groups on day 28.
 Groups 1, 3 and 4 show normal histology with hepatocytes presenting with their characteristic polygonal shape and interspersed by hepatic sinusoids (black arrows) which are linked to the central vein (black stars).
 The central vein in group 3 is congested.
-Group 2 shows generalised tissue degeneration (necrosis) as seen by loss of both nuclear and cytoplasmic components.
+Group 2 shows generalized tissue degeneration (necrosis) as seen by loss of both nuclear and cytoplasmic components.
 Some nuclei appear naked (white arrows) while some appear pyknotic (white arrowheads).
 Hepatic haemorrhage is presented by the presence of red blood cells (black arrowheads) within the hepatic sinusoids.
 H&E X400.

 4. discussion